alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Underrated Coaches

 One of the main advantages is identifying coaches whose impact is overlooked by their team's winning record.
-Each dot in the below chart represents a particular head coach, based on his percentile ranks according to estimated fixed effect (y-axis) and to career win percentage (x-axis).
-The further the dot from the 45 degree line, the larger the difference between the two.
-Observations in yellow correspond to coaches who outperform expectations on a consistent basis, while observations in purple represent coaches who underperform given a threshold of roster quality.
+Each dot in the below chart represents a head coach.
+On the y-axis would be on his percentile rank based on estimated fixed effect and on the x-axis is his percentile rank based on win percentage.
+The further the dot from the 45 degree line, the larger the difference between the two approaches.
+For example, observations in yellow are ranked higher in fixed effect relative to win percentage, therefore they correspond to coaches who are under-rated given team performance.
+Observations in purple represent those whose success record is largely due to superior players.

-The point is to show that, despite those being closely related, they are not exactly identical.
+Based on this comparison, the most "over-rated" head coach would be David Blatt, who ranks around the top in win percentage but below average in fixed effect.
+This suggests that Blatt, who coached for only one full season with the Cavs, did not necessarily outperform given how his players had performed in prior seasons.
+The most "under-rated" head coach would be J.B.
+Bickerstaff, who despite ranking around the center in win percentage, had done considerably well given the quality of his roster.
+Note that the estimates for both these coaches are associated with high standard errors due to low observations.

 ![scatter] (/images/posts/coaches/scatter_plot.png)

 ### Predictive Power